Updated May 8th, 2026

 Issued by the Department of Justice (DOJ), this rule targets “public entities”.
 This includes state and local government services, such as public hospitals, county health departments, and university medical centers.

-• The 2026 Deadline: Large public entities (serving populations of 50,000+) must achieve full WCAG 2.1 Level AA compliance by April 24, 2026.
+• The 2027 Deadline: DOJ has extended ADA Title II compliance deadlines by one year.
+Large public entities (serving populations of 50,000+) must now achieve full WCAG 2.1 Level AA compliance by April 2027.

 In Short: Key Compliance Deadlines